Max Pacioretty: Personal life

 Pacioretty is the brother-in-law of former NHL player Maxim Afinogenov; Pacioretty married Afinogenov's sister, Katia, in July 2011.
 The couple have four sons and one daughter.

 Pacioretty's paternal grandmother, Theresa Pacioretty (née Savoie) is a French-Canadian from Montreal.
 Pacioretty's mother is of Mexican origin.
 Having grown up in Mexico, she was not familiar with ice skating but given Pacioretty's very high energy as a child, took him to a rink to expend energy.
-The family of Pacioretty's paternal grandfather Burton hails from the Varese region of Lombardy, Italy, particularly the towns of Ferno, Gallarate, and Cardano al Campo.
+The family of Pacioretty's paternal grandfather Burton hails from the Province of Varese in Lombardy, Italy, particularly the towns of Ferno, Gallarate, and Cardano al Campo.
+Pacioretty's great grandfather, Giuseppe Paccioretti, immigrated to the United States in 1902.

 In March 2015, McDonald's introduced the "Max 67" burger which was only available in its Quebec restaurants.